 The dwarf umbrella plant can fall prey to fungus, which causes leaf spots.
 A copper-based fungicide will kill the growth.
 Other diseases such as xanthomonas leaf spot and pseudomonas leaf blight are sometimes seen, and are best addressed by removing and discarding diseased leaves immediately.

-This plant enjoys a range of normal indoor room temperatures, from 15°C / 59°F to 21°C / 70°F, though it will not tolerate temperatures lower than 13°C / 55°F or higher than 24°C / 75°F. Sudden temperature drops should be avoided as these will lead to the falling off of leaves, so do not keep the plant near draughty windows or doors.
-The green varieties of the Umbrella Plant tend to fare better at the lower end of the temperature scale, while the variegated variety enjoys it a few degrees warmer.
+This plant enjoys a range of normal indoor room temperatures, from 59 to 70 degrees Fahrenheit, though it will not tolerate temperatures lower than 55 degrees Fahrenheit or higher than 75 degrees Fahrenheit.
+Sudden temperature drops should be avoided as these will lead to the falling off of leaves, so do not keep the plant near draughty windows or doors.
+The green varieties of the umbrella plant tend to fare better at the lower end of the temperature scale, while the variegated variety enjoys it a few degrees warmer.

 To produce new Umbrella Plants from your existing plant, you will need to propagate it.
 These plants are renowned for being quite difficult to propagate, but it can be achieved with some close attention, determination, and practice.
-To do this, in the spring take cuttings of 2 to 6 inches in length.
+To do this, in the spring take cuttings of two to six inches in length.
 Trim off all but one set of leaves, and plant it in a similar soil to the parent’s plant, along with a rooting hormone, being careful to make sure the growing end of the stem is pointing upwards.
-Higher temperatures of up to 24°C / 75°F with a bottom heat source will likely result in more successful propagation.
+Higher temperatures of up to 75 degrees Fahrenheit with a bottom heat source will likely result in more successful propagation.

 Frequently Asked Questions